jennyseong/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ### User Controller

-Let's add an new User controller!
+Let's add a new User controller!

 🚀 Create a `controllers/user_controller.js`.